zumerlab/tinybox-release/README.md

 # @zumerbox/release

-A tool for managing project releases.
+A tool for managing project version releases.

 ## Installation